The first week of every month, contributor Amy Phillips will recap what made waves in blogging for the previous month.

 In Libya, the rebellion came to an end with the death of Gaddafi.
 The revolution in Egypt only looks to be half over with the military taking over power.
 The recent crackdown on bloggers (this one was recently and put in prison) and allegations of torture are troubling signs for this country’s future.
 Syria continues its fight for freedom.
 This vlogger is chronicling the protests and violence.

 In Europe, the ongoing debt crisis still finds Greece as its center.
-Here is a about the issues.
+Here is a great post/ video about the issues.
 Of course, this is only a symptom of the larger debt crisis that is engulfing Europe.
-Here is on the debt crisis explained.
+Here is handy chart on the debt crisis explained.

 The United States is still dealing with the fallout of that particular crisis.
 As the Occupy Wall Street movement has shown, there is a lot of anger towards the financial institutions and their part in the global meltdown.
 It has been called Un-American, but has received a lot of solidarity from all facets of society.
 However, even taking the chance to exercise your first amendment rights can come at a high cost.
 The Occupy Movements have spread to other cities, such as Oakland where the police injured protestors.
 Some wonder what the movement is all about, a wonderful tumblr blog tells of the frustrations of what is being called “The 99%”.
 The Occupy movement has a website for more information.